rust-lang/book/src/ch04-01-what-is-ownership.md

 - If you are unfamiliar with systems programming, you might think of memory at a high level like "memory is the RAM in my computer" or "memory is the thing that runs out if I load too much data".
 - If you are familiar with systems programming, you might think of memory at a low level like "memory is an array of bytes" or "memory is the pointers I get back from `malloc`".

 Both of these memory models are _valid_, but they are not _useful_ ways to think about how Rust works.
 The high-level model is too abstract to explain how Rust works: you will need to understand the concept of a pointer, for instance.
-The low-level model is too concrete to explain how Rust works: Rust does not allow you to (safely) interpret memory as an array of bytes, for instance.
+The low-level model is too concrete to explain how Rust works: Rust does not allow you to interpret memory as an array of bytes, for instance.

 Rust provides a particular way to think about memory, and ownership is a discipline for safely using memory within that way of thinking.
 The remainder of this chapter will explain the Rust model of memory.

 ### Variables Live in the Stack

 Here's a program like the one you saw in Section 3.3 that defines a number `n` and calls a function `plus_one` on `n`.
-Beneath the program is a diagram that visualizes the state of the program at the three marked points.
+Beneath the program is a new kind of diagram that visualizes the state of the program at the three marked points.

 ```aquascope,interpreter,horizontal
 fn main() {